carstenbauer/MonteCarlo.jl/docs/src/DQMC/scheduler.md

 # Update Scheduler

 The update scheduler keeps track of and iterates through various Monte Carlo updates.
-Currently there are two schedulers, `SimpleScheduler` and `AdaptiveScheduler`, and five (full) updates.
+Currently there are two schedulers, `SimpleScheduler` and `AdaptiveScheduler`, and multiple (full) updates.

 !!! note